Workshop instructors

 Theo Rothkegel

-Already during his teacher training, Theo looked for a way to pursue his penchant for natural materials.
-In training to become a cooper, he found his calling.
-Departing from the norm, he has been running a coopers and joiners workshop for nearly 25 years, where he makes solid wood furniture to his own designs.
+As a student teacher, he was already looking for a way to pursue his preference for natural materials.
+He found his calling by training as a cooper.
+Off the beaten track, he has been running a cooperage and a joinery for 25 years, where he produces solid wood furniture according to his own designs.

 Workshops with Theo Rothkegel